prsbrc/Miscellaneous/README.md

-GETWEBF/GETWEBFRG uses the UDF HTTPGETBLOB to download a file from the web onto your ifs (example: GETWEBF URL('http://www.liferadio.tirol/webcam/Studio1.jpg') PATH('/tmp/Studio.jpg') )
+GETWEBF/GETWEBFRG uses the UDF HTTPGETBLOB to download a file from the web onto your ifs (example: GETWEBF URL('http://www.liferadio.tirol/webcam/Studio1.jpg') PATH('/tmp/Studio.jpg') ) CAUTION!
+The UDF HTTPGETBLOB starts a JVM for each calling job!

 HTML_CLOB imports a html-template in a clob-var, replace the vars and write it via clob_file to a new one